Magpie (MGP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Magpie Historical Price

-According to the latest data gathered on Magpie live price page, the current price of Magpie is 0.02789852USD.
-The circulating supply of Magpie(MGP) is 457.10M MGP , giving it a market capitalization of $12.75M.
+According to the latest data gathered on Magpie live price page, the current price of Magpie is 0.03018883USD.
+The circulating supply of Magpie(MGP) is 457.13M MGP , giving it a market capitalization of $13.80M.

 The Magpie Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MGP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.